cloudtrust/keycloak-bridge/README.md

 The keycloak bridge has one purpose, being a bridge for all the interactions with keycloak.

 The service includes logging, metrics, tracing, and error tracking.
 The logs are written to stdout.
-Metrics such as time tracking,... are collected and saved to an InfluxDB Time Series Database.
+Metrics such as time tracking,... are collected and saved.
-Jaeger is used for distributed tracing and error tracking is managed with Sentry.

 ## Build
 Build the service \<env>: